 The structural relationship between the two layers

-This is why internal linking strategy and informational content strategy are the same problem expressed at different levels.
-A brand that publishes educational content without mapping the internal links to commercial pages is not running an informational content strategy.
+This is why internal linking and informational content strategy are the same problem at different levels.
+A brand that publishes educational content without mapping internal links to commercial pages is not running an informational content strategy.
 It is producing content that helps buyers and then sends them back to Google to find somewhere to buy.

 Why this is an execution problem more than a strategy problem